DublinOhio/backup-ago/README.md

 ## Requirements
 - ArcGIS Online Organizational Account
 - ArcGIS API for Python
+- Jupyter Lab (Installed via Conda) used for development, will potentially be changed to run in base Python

 ## Project Setup
 This project uses a hidden environment file named ".env" in the root directory.
 This file is ignored (by .gitignore method) so you must create this file in the root directory and add variable features.